Best Berlin Souvenir Ideas for Travellers

 11. Art

 Invest in a piece of local art!
-Not only will you have a unique keepsake of your time in Berlin but you’ll also be supporting the city’s thriving arts scene.
-From bold pop art to delicate sketches of iconic landmarks, there’s lots to choose from for all budgets.
-If you visit in September during Art Week you’ll be able to have access to artists and their studios.
+Not only will you have a unique keepsake of your time in Berlin, but you’ll also be supporting the city’s thriving arts scene.
+From bold pop art to delicate sketches of iconic landmarks, there’s a lot to choose from for all budgets.
+If you visit in September during Art Week, you’ll be able to have access to artists and their studios.
 I recommend this little place to get you started.

 📍ART CRU Gallery Oranienburger Str.
 27